 Our survey reveals that Sydney is ripe with dental practices and procedures.
-Here are the dental procedures that most patients sought after in Sydney.
+Here are the most common dental procedures that patients sought in Sydney.

 General Dental Check-Ups

-We need dental check-ups mostly for preventative care.
+We need dental check-ups mostly for preventive care.
 The idea is to invest now to avoid serious future pain.
-When unchecked, we may experience some early signs of dental trouble like jaw pain, mouth sores, bad breath, or swollen gums.
+When unchecked, we may experience some early signs of dental trouble like jaw pain, mouth sores, bad breath or swollen gums.

 During a dental check-up, the dentist will remove excess build-up from your teeth and gum line with special tools.
 They may also take X-rays to ensure everything looks good under the surface.

-The general consensus is to visit a dentist every 6 months.
-However, if you take good care of your teeth, you may be able to stretch that to once every one to two years.
+The general recommendation is to visit a dentist every 6 months.
+However, if you take good care of your teeth, you may be able to stretch that to once every year.

-The average cost of a dental check-up in Sydney is $165.83.
+The average cost of a dental check-up in Sydney region is $70.
 Thinking of visiting the dentist for a dental check-up today?
-You can get it a very affordable price in clinics in the following suburbs:
+You can get it at very affordable prices in clinics in the following suburbs:

 - Granville – $40